gallego-posada/eman/README.md

 # Equivariant Mesh Attention Networks

-This repository contains the code to reproduce the experiments of **Equivariant Mesh Attention Networks**
+This repository contains the code to reproduce the experiments of [**Equivariant Mesh Attention Networks**](https://arxiv.org/abs/2205.10662).

 ## Running experiments